-'''

 Hello World!

-'''

 The file suffix .sh here is only used for our convenience.
 That means it is only used to make it easier for the user to identify it as a shell script.
 The system itself identifies which interpreter (in our case the bash shell) needs to be executed to run the remainder of the file by the special statement #!/bin/bash on the first line.
-The #! here tells the system that the following should be read as the interpreter.
-It is necessary to use the full path from the filesystem root to make sure the interpreter is found upon execution of the script.
-Similarly we can specify that the interpreter should be awk (described in the next session) by using #!/usr/bin/awk or the python language #!/usr/bin/python on the first line and filling the remainder with something written in the corresponding programming language.
+The #!, here, tells the system that the following should be read as the interpreter.
+It is necessary to use the full path from the root of the filesystem to make sure the interpreter is found upon execution of the script.
+Similarly we can specify that the interpreter should be awk (described in the next section) by using #!/usr/bin/awk or the python language #!/usr/bin/python on the first line and filling the remainder with something written in the corresponding programming language.

-Remark 1.3: Note the blank after the ! in the above example.
-This is mandatory since otherwise bash may use the ! to initiate a history substitution unless it is followed by a blank, newline, carriage return or (.
-The behavior is expained in the Event Designators section of the man page.
+Remark 1.3: Note the blank after the "!" in the above example.
+This is mandatory since otherwise bash may use the "!" to initiate a history substitution.
+This happens unless it is followed by a blank, newline, carriage return or (.
+The behavior is explained in the Event Designators section of the man page.

-Inside the script files bash can use several control structures like loops and conditional.
+Inside the script files bash can use several control structures like loops and conditional, or even functions.
 Their explanation would however exceed the scope of our presentation and we refer to the man page for details.